-Simone Teufel (Director of Studies) is interested in Natural Language Processing (NLP) and Information Retrieval (IR).
+Simone Teufel is interested in Natural Language Processing (NLP) and Information Retrieval (IR).
 Her current work concentrates on generation techniques for robust summarisation, and on task-based experiments of human text processing.
 She has also worked on multilingual summarisation and medical information extraction.

 Applying to study Computer Science at King's

-King's welcomes applications for both the Computer Science Tripos and Computer Science with Mathematics.
+King's welcomes applications for Computer Science.
 Computer Scientists studying at King's come from all kinds of schools and we accept a range of qualifications from countries around the world.
 Our most common standard offers are listed on the entrance requirements page.
 Women are underrepresented in university Computer Science courses.
 We therefore actively encourage applications from women to study Computer Science at King's.

-It is essential to be studying for an A level or equivalent in Mathematics: candidates who can take Further Mathematics as well should do so (though we recognise that not all schools offer it) and Physics is also preferred though not essential.
+It is essential for all applicants to be studying for an A level or equivalent in Mathematics: candidates who can take Further Mathematics as well should do so (though we recognise that not all schools /qualifications offer it) and Physics is also preferred though not essential.
 Chemistry can be useful.
 Familiarity with computers is a great help, but no real advantage is gained by following an A-level or equivalent Computing course, and we don't require any prior knowledge of programming.
-Further advice is available in our Subject Matters leaflet and on the Computer Lab website.
+Further advice on subject choices is available in our Subject Matters leaflet and on the Computer Lab website.